SQL Server on Virtual Machines

 Best TCO – Save up to 84 per cent compared to AWS2

 High-performance virtual machines (VMs) for SQL Server on Linux and Windows

 Built-in security and manageability with automatic security updates not available in any other cloud

-Up to three years of free extended support for SQL Server 2008 R2 (only on Azure)
+Up to three years of free extended support for SQL Server 2008 and 2008 R2 (only on Azure)

-Save up to five times as compared with Amazon Web Services when migrating SQL Server databases with Azure Hybrid Benefit, and get free extended support for SQL Server 2008 R2 images in Azure IaaS1.
+Save up to 84 per cent compared to Amazon Web Services migrating SQL Server databases with Azure Hybrid Benefit and get free extended support for SQL Server 2008 R2 images in Azure IaaS.
 Activate Azure Hybrid Benefit when you provision SQL Server on Azure Virtual Machines images from the Azure Marketplace.

 High-performance VMs for SQL Server on Linux and Windows